15 Expats Talk about Health Insurance and Healthcare in Belize

 When we asked expats and global nomads about the quality of medical care in Belize, they replied:

 "Belize has a wide range of medical services available to its citizens.
 The country has a number of public and private hospitals and clinics that provide a variety of medical services, including primary care, emergency care, and specialty care.
 The country also has a number of pharmacies and laboratories that provide access to medications and diagnostic tests.
 Additionally, Belize has a number of health centers and clinics that provide preventive care and health education services.
-The country also has a number of medical professionals, including doctors, nurses, and other healthcare professionals, who are trained to provide quality medical care," said one expat living in Belize.
+The country also has a number of medical professionals, including doctors, nurses, and other healthcare professionals, who are trained to provide quality medical care," wrote one expat.

 "I am located 10 kms from 3 towns that provide adequate health care, but Santa Familia itself does not.
-So their healthcare is non-existent, but I don't care, I'm a 10-minute drive from 3 towns with good healthcare," mentioned one expat in Carmelita Gardens.
+So their healthcare is non-existent, but I don't care, I'm a 10-minute drive from 3 towns with good healthcare," commented one expat who moved to Carmelita Gardens.

 Are healthcare and health insurance expensive in Belize?

 "In the US I have Medicare and a supplemental insurance, which is fine and I have had no problems with coverage.
-In Belize, I do not purchase medical insurance because it is very expensive. ," remarked one expat living in Hopkins Village.
+In Belize, I do not purchase medical insurance because it is very expensive. ," said an expat in Hopkins Village.

 Get Quote